 What are membership requirements?

-Any local, creative person who is a womxn, woman, femme or any other marginalized gender (gender fluid, gender non conforming, nonbinary, agender, etc.) is welcome to join!
+Any local, creative person who is a womn, womxn, woman, womyn, femme or any other marginalized gender (gender fluid, gender non conforming, nonbinary, agender, etc.) is welcome to join!

 - Say what?
 Language is tricky, y'all.
-When words attempt to classify a broad spectrum of folks, they often come up short, and we acknowledge that.
+When words attempt to classify a broad spectrum of folks around social constructs like gender, they often come up short, and we acknowledge that.
 Terminology that works for one person might not work for someone else.
-Lady Brain Presents utilizes words like womxn in order to eliminate the root word “men" in the traditional spelling of women, and to resist ever-present patriarchal stereotypes that womxn are somehow below, beneath, or an inferior subset of cis-gendered male folks.
-That said, we welcome any members who identify as “women," too.
-To be crystal clear, whether or not we use the term “womxn" or “women," this terminology absolutely and emphatically includes trans womxn/women.
+Lady Brain Presents utilizes words like womn and womxn in order to eliminate the root word “men" in the traditional spelling of women, and to resist ever-present patriarchal stereotypes that womn are somehow below, beneath, or an inferior subset of cis-gendered male folks.
+That said, we welcome any members who use the term “women" or “womyn" or any spelling they feel comfortable with.
+To be crystal clear, any spelling we use absolutely and emphatically includes trans and cis gender.
 We also wholeheartedly welcome siblings of any marginalized or minority gender.
 We have learned over time that true feminism can't dismantle the patriarchy while simultaneously perpetuating or replicating patriarchal norms, so we hope our explanation does more to include than exclude, and we will continue to follow along with the greater conversation around gendered language and inclusivity.
-We encourage you to be part of that conversation and invite any thought leaders in this field to connect with us - please feel free to email firstname.lastname@example.org with any thoughts, questions, concerns, resources, etc.
+We encourage you to be part of that conversation and invite any thought leaders in this field to connect with us - please feel free to email email@example.com with any thoughts, questions, concerns, resources, etc.

 - What do you mean by creatives?
 I thought this group was just for musicians.
 We welcome folks pursuing creative paths of any kind.